alexshtf/alexshtf.github.io/_posts/2024-05-19-BernsteinCalibration.md

 (0.19391187428082382, 0.5748329800290517)
 ```

 Now let's improve those numbers using calibrators designed for the task.
+The ECE is not a very reliable metric due to the approximation by binning, but we still include it, since it is widely used in papers on model calibration.

 # Working with Scikit-Learn built-in calibrators